CliMA/Insolation.jl/docs/src/Milankovitch.md

 ### Millennial Timescales (50,000 BCE - 30,000 CE)

-On longer timescales, precession causes dramatic shifts in the timing of the vernal equinox within the Gregorian calendar year.
+On longer timescales, precession causes substantial shifts in the timing of the vernal equinox within the Gregorian calendar year.

 ```@example equinox_long
 using Insolation